 Prerequisites vary with each certification, but most require you to be at least 18 years old, have a high school degree or equivalent and hold a current CPR/AED -- cardio pulmonary resuscitation and automatic external defibrillator -- certification.
 Some certifications allow you to enroll prior to getting CPR/AED-certified, but you won’t be issued your exam results or instructor certification until you show proof that you're certified.

 Primary group fitness instructors study the basics of human anatomy, kinesiology, physiology, injury prevention, sports nutrition, emergency procedures and the exercise needs of special populations, such as seniors.
 Group fitness certifications also include detailed information on class design, music selection, instructional approach and how to properly cue exercise technique to a group comprising a variety of fitness levels.
 Equipment, various class formats and proper form are also reviewed.

-All general group exercise instructor certifications require you to study the chosen materials on your own, which you usually must purchase in addition to paying the certification and exam fees.
-After self-paced study, which may have a one-year time limit for completion, you can go to a local testing facility and take the exam.
+All general group exercise instructor certifications require you to study the provided materials on your own, which you often must purchase in addition to paying the certification and exam fees.
+After self-paced study, which may have a six-month time limit for completion, you can go to a local testing facility and take the exam.

 The number of CECs and the amount of time in which you must earn them varies from organization to organization, but you typically must earn between 15 and 20 CECs every two or three years.
 Getting certified in a specialized area, such as pre/postnatal fitness, is one way to earn credits.

-To teach specialized populations and classes other than step, muscle conditioning, aerobics and basic flexibility, you must acquire additional certifications.
+To teach specialized populations and classes other than step, muscle conditioning, aerobics and basic flexibility, you will often need to acquire additional certifications.
 Examples include indoor cycling, pre/postnatal group exercise, senior group exercise, water aerobics, boxing, yoga and Pilates.